-To receive the Audited Financial Statements for the financial year ended 31 March 2014 together with the Reports of the Directors and Auditors thereon.
-To declare a Single Tier Tax Exempt Final Dividend of 5% in respect of the financial year ended 31 March 2014.
-To approve the payment of Directors' fees for the financial year ended 31 March 2014.
-To re-elect Mr. Kong Sau Kian, who retires by rotation pursuant to Article 102 of the Company's Articles of Association.
+(Please refer to To receive the Audited Financial Statements for the financial year ended 31 March 2015 together with the Reports of the Directors and Auditors thereon.

+Explanatory Note 1)

+To declare a Single Tier Tax Exempt Final Dividend of 0.5% per share in respect of the financial year ended 31 March 2015.

+3. To approve the payment of Directors' fees for the financial year ended 31 March 2015.

+To re-elect Mr. Lim Kim Meng, who retires by rotation pursuant to Article 102 of the Company's Articles of Association.

 5. To re-appoint Messrs.
-Crowe Horwath as Auditors of the Company until the conclusion of the next Annual (Resolution 4) General Meeting and authorise the Directors to fix their remuneration.
+Crowe Horwath as Auditors of the Company until the conclusion of the next Annual General Meeting and authorise the Directors to fix their remuneration.